IsaacMendez-work/IsaacMendez-work/README.md

 <a href="https://www.freecodecamp.org/isaacmendez-work"><img height="30px" alt="freeCodeCamp logo" src="https://design-style-guide.freecodecamp.org/downloads/fcc_secondary_small.svg"></a>&nbsp;&nbsp;
 <a href="mailto:IsaacMendez.work@gmail.com"><img height="30px" alt="GMail logo" src="https://upload.wikimedia.org/wikipedia/commons/7/7e/Gmail_icon_%282020%29.svg"></a>&nbsp;&nbsp;
 </p>
-<p align="center"><strong>Hello, World!</strong></p>

-My name is Isaac, and I've worked in tech for less than a year.
-My current position is working with U.S. Bank as a project manager in their financial tech department.
-I'm going through a bootcamp now to learn a little more about how my team does what they do.
+**Hello, World!** I'm a project manager with U.S. Bank, and I'm working through a bootcamp to learn a little more about how my team does what they do!
-	- I've done some work in JavaScript, so [please take a look at that](https://github.com/IsaacMendez-work?tab=repositories&q=&type=&language=javascript&sort=")
-	- HTML was my introduction to programming, and you can [checkout those repos as well](https://github.com/IsaacMendez-work?tab=repositories&q=&type=&language=html&sort=)
-	- Most recently, I used TypeScript to work on [some Angular projects](https://github.com/IsaacMendez-work?tab=repositories&q=&type=&language=typescript&sort=) you can check out
+- I've done a few projects using [JavaScript](https://github.com/IsaacMendez-work?tab=repositories&q=&type=&language=javascript&sort="), [HTML](https://github.com/IsaacMendez-work?tab=repositories&q=&type=&language=html&sort=), and [TypeScript](https://github.com/IsaacMendez-work?tab=repositories&q=&type=&language=typescript&sort=) that I would love you to [take a look at](https://github.com/IsaacMendez-work?tab=repositories)!
 - To these skills, I will be adding Java, Confluence, Jira, and Spring Boot
 <details>
  <summary><strong>What i am learning/working on these days</strong></summary>
  <ul>